Getting Started With Your Online Classes

 Microsoft Office 365

 Flash Player Download

 Adobe Reader Download

 Distance learners must secure their own Internet Service.
 Consult local listings for Internet Service Providers.
-Free access to the Internet may be available at some businesses.

 A willingness to interact with instructors and other students via e-mail.

 A time commitment equivalent to taking an on-campus course.